A7medico/iotguard/docs/code_overview.md

   - Optionally calls `blocker.py` (respecting `dry_run`) to apply firewall rules.
   - Enriches events with **ThreatIntel** (country, flag, reputation tag).
   - Writes a compact event to `data/alerts.jsonl`:
-    - `ts, index, score, state, hits_in_window, action, pred_class, reason, effective_threshold, threat`.
+    - `ts, index, score, state, hits_in_window, action, pred_class, reason, effective_threshold, threat, detection_source, unsup_score`.

-This script connects the ML model, adaptive policies, and firewall in a robust, streaming loop.
+This script connects the ML models (supervised + unsupervised), adaptive policies, and firewall in a robust, streaming loop.

+---

+## `train_unsupervised.py`

+**Role**: Trains an **unsupervised anomaly detection model** (IsolationForest) for detecting novel/zero-day attacks.

+**Key steps**:
+- Loads the training CSV (e.g., `data/iotguard_training_clean.csv`).
+- Uses the same 13 features from `configs/model.yaml`.
+- By default, trains **only on benign rows** (`--train-on benign_only`) so the model learns what "normal" looks like.
+- Computes anomaly scores (higher = more anomalous).
+- If labels are available, tunes a threshold to maximize F1; otherwise uses a high quantile (99%).
+- Saves:
+  - `models/unsup_isoforest.joblib`: the trained IsolationForest.
+  - `models/unsup_meta.json`: features, threshold, algorithm info.

+**Why use unsupervised?**
+- Detects **novel attacks** that the supervised model has never seen.
+- Complements supervised detection in **hybrid mode** for best coverage.
+- No need for labeled attack data – learns from benign traffic only.

 ---